-Canadians still juggling heavy debt burden but property values rising at slowest pace since 2009
+Household debt burden near record high, but property values rising at slowest pace since 2009

 "That should be viewed as a positive development by the BoC, though progress on reducing the 'key vulnerability' of elevated household debt will likely be very slow, he added.

-"While more moderate debt growth is a welcome development, policymakers will want to be sure they aren't hitting the brakes too hard."
+"While more moderate debt growth is a welcome development, policy makers will want to be sure they aren't hitting the brakes too hard."

 Indeed, how consumers react to its tightening is a big unknown for the Bank of Canada, and "one that will likely keep them cautious in raising rates," Mr. Nye said.